dyatlov/go-opengraph/README.md

 *NOTE: if you need to grab as much info from a page as possible consider using [dyatlov/go-htmlinfo](https://github.com/dyatlov/go-htmlinfo)*

+The package supports the whole set of OpenGraph properties from [The Open Graph protocol](https://ogp.me/).

 ## Command line tool

 You can also use `opengraph` from CLI.